victornemenike/fuel-price-prediction-mlops/README.md

 docker run -it --rm -p 9696:9696 fuel-price-prediction-service:v1
 ```

-Next,  run the following to test that the web service is indeed running in a Docker container:
+Next, open a new tab within the same terminal, and run the following to test that the web service is indeed running in a Docker container:

 ```bash
 python web-service/test_flask_app.py